DMA-Technologies/uvm-demo/INSTALL_WINDOWS.md

 ### SystemC

-Unpack the downloaded reference release of SystemC 2.3.4 into into the directory `<demo>\systemc-2.3.4`.
+Unpack the downloaded reference release of SystemC 2.3.4 into the directory `<demo>\systemc-2.3.4`.

-After unpacking, as a sanity check, you should see the the file `<demo>\systemc-2.3.4\README.md`, amongst others.
+After unpacking, as a sanity check, you should see the file `<demo>\systemc-2.3.4\README.md`, amongst others.

 For example, using the Windows command shell, you should see something